Code-Institute-Submissions/Marvel-Avengers/README.md

 All the testing was done manually using different browsers (Chrome, Firefox, IE and Opera) and different screen sizes using the Element Inspector and the responsive/device mode.

-- Responsiveness: Tested that the bootstrap boxes resize when the screen size decrease or increase.
+- **Responsiveness**: Tested that the bootstrap boxes resize when the screen size decrease or increase.
-- Content: Tested that the graphs show the correct values when loading the data
+- **Content**: Tested that the graphs show the correct values when loading the data
-- Data binding: Tested that the graphs show the correct values when the data binding is happening.
+- **Data binding**: Tested that the graphs show the correct values when the data binding is happening.
-- Tour: Tested that the tooltip created with intro.js shows the right content in the right places, it's fully visible even in small screens - all data steps have been aligned center to achieve that.
+- **Tour**: Tested that the tooltip created with intro.js shows the right content in the right places, it's fully visible even in small screens - all data steps have been aligned center to achieve that.